devjow/gts-spec/README.md

 Note: local JSON Schema references (e.g. `"$ref": "#/definitions/Foo"`, `"$ref": "#/$defs/Foo"`) are JSON Schema compliant and remain valid.
 The `gts://` recommendation applies only when `$ref` targets a GTS schema identifier.

 Implementation note: When `$ref` is expressed as `gts://...`, implementations should trim the `gts://` prefix and treat the remainder as the canonical GTS identifier for resolution, validation, comparison, and registry keys.
 The `gts://` prefix exists only to make `$ref` URI-compatible.

+The post-`gts://` content must therefore parse as a valid GTS identifier with no wildcards; otherwise the schema upload should be rejected.

 **JSON instances (well-known vs anonymous)**